LLMServe/DistServe/distserve/evaluation/docs/README-AE.md

 To allocate a CPU instance in RunPod, follow these steps:

 - Log in to [RunPod](https://www.runpod.io/) with the credentials provided in hotcrp.
-- Click `Pods` in the left toolbar.
+- Click `Storage` in the left toolbar.
+Select `OSDI24 DistServe Abalation` and click Deploy.
 - Select the `CPU` on the top.
 Then select `Compute-Optimized` instance with `32 vCPUs`.
 - Name the pod, for example `OSDI Abalation Eval`
 - Check the pod template is `Runpod Ubuntu (runpod/base:0.5.1-cpu)`